Data: hierarchical topics fan out through the relay mesh — no broker in the path.

 devices/device-7/state (or devices/device-7/#) gets

 that payload on attach.
-Publish a zero-length payload with retained: true
+To clear a retained topic, publish a zero-length

-“offline” without waiting for a heartbeat timeout.
+dashboard then reads “offline” without a wait for a heartbeat timeout.

 Per-client demux